MabbottLab/MEGneto/README.md

 | MRI  | Magnetic resonance imaging |
 | Struct   | In MATLAB, a [struct](https://www.mathworks.com/help/matlab/ref/struct.html) is a data type that stores multiple different data items in a single container. |
 | Time window analysis  | A data analysis approach that examines how power at certain frequencies change over consecutive time bins.
 See FieldTrip tutorial [here](https://www.fieldtriptoolbox.org/tutorial/timefrequencyanalysis/). |

+## Errors and Updates
+Often times, the pipeline's users experience the same errors as each other due to common set-up mistakes.
+If users encounter an error, they should first consult the [Common error guide](https://github.com/MabbottLab/MEGneto/blob/master/docs/CommonErrors.md) on the MEGneto GitHub page which details how to resolve commonly encountered errors.

+The pipeline is continuiously updated and as such, users may encounter changes to the pipeline that they were not directly informed about.
+If this is the case, users can head to the [MEGneto Github page](https://github.com/MabbottLab/MEGneto) and mouse over to the [Issues tab](https://github.com/MabbottLab/MEGneto/issues) where they will see a tab of Open issues and Closed issues.
+Users should navigate to the [Closed issues tab](https://github.com/MabbottLab/MEGneto/issues?q=is%3Aissue+is%3Aclosed) where they will find a log of resolved issues.
+Clicking on any one of the issues will reveal any comments the pipeline's developers made in reference to the issue which will shed light on the new changes.

 ## How to Use